Two injured in South Fork crash

 SOUTH FORK – Two people were transported to Conemaugh Memorial Medical Center after a Saturday night crash, according to information from Cambria County 911 dispatchers.

-The officials said the pair were injured in a crash that occurred around 9:30 p.m. in the area of Ragers Hills Road and Mount Hope Road in South Fork in Adams Township.
+The officials said the pair were injured in a crash that occurred around 9:30 p.m. in the area of Ragers Hills Road and Mount Hope Road in Adams Township.

 No information was available on the condition of the injured.

-Adams Township Fire Department, Forest Hills Forest Hills Area Ambulance Association, Portage Area Ambulance Association and Adams Township Police responded to the incident, according to 911 officials.
+Adams Township Fire Department, Forest Hills Area Ambulance Association, Portage Area Ambulance Association and Adams Township police responded to the incident, according to 911 officials.

 Commented